Helping tamariki spot fake news

 Fake news is information that is either totally or in part inaccurate.
-It can appear anywhere and be created by anyone.
+It can appear anywhere and be created by anyone, and has the potential to harm the community.
 Netsafe has more information available to help adults spot and identify fake news on our website.

 Why does it matter?